Forecasting Key Customer Demand with CCIO

 Advanced Technology for Advanced Planning

 CCIO offers wholesalers a modern inventory management strategy that delivers unprecedented visibility and analysis so they can better keep up with the ever-changing needs of their best customers.
 It gives you the ability to plan your inventory based on how your customers are consuming your inventory.
 Ultimately, wholesalers can even raise service levels enough to offer “replenishment as a service,” where they handle the ordering and demand planning and their customers can focus on core competencies.
 (That’s a concept we’ll explore in our next blog.)
-No matter how it’s used, CCIO is a major step forward, empowering wholesalers to identify, isolate and analyze inventory data and enabling them to stay ahead in a changing world.
+No matter how it’s used, CCIO is a major step forward, empowering wholesalers to identify, isolate and analyse inventory data and enabling them to stay ahead in a changing world.